python-sge/sge/doc/common/pong.rst

 First we clear the sprite with :meth:`sge.Sprite.draw_clear`, then we draw both player's scores on it; player 1's score goes on the left, and player 2's score goes on the right.
-We use :const:`TEXT_OFFSET` to make it look nicer; if you set TEXT_OFFSET to ``0``, you will notice that it looks a little ugly because the text is right next to the line and right below the top of the screen.
+We use :const:`TEXT_OFFSET` to make it look nicer; if you set :const:`TEXT_OFFSET` to ``0``, you will notice that it looks a little ugly because the text is right next to the line and right below the top of the screen.

 The way it is now, the score won't start being displayed until someone scores, which is not what we want.
 To prevent this, we want to call